-According to the Registration Statement, the Fund may invest in securities of other investment companies, including shares of ETFs registered under the 1940 Act, closedend investment companies (which include business development companies), unit investment trusts, and open-end investment companies.
-In addition, the Fund may invest in other exchange-traded products ("ETPs") such as commodity pools, or other entities that are traded on an exchange.27 It is anticipated that the Fund's investments in other ETFs and ETPs will generally be limited to fixed income ETFs and ETPs.
+According to the Registration Statement, the Funds may invest in securities of other investment companies, including, in addition to the short-term bond ETFs described above, shares of ETFs, closed-end investment companies (which include business development companies), unit investment trusts, and open-end investment companies.
+In addition, the Funds may invest in other exchange-traded products ("ETPs") such as commodity pools, or other entities that are traded on an exchange.

-According to the Registration Statement, the Fund may invest in inverse ETFs (also called "short ETFs" or "bear ETFs"), shares of which are expected to increase in value as the value of the underlying benchmark decreases.
+According to the Registration Statement, the Funds may invest in inverse ETFs (also called "short ETFs" or "bear ETFs"), shares of which are expected to increase in value as the value of the underlying benchmark decreases.

-According to the Registration Statement, the Fund also may invest in leveraged ETFs, which seek to deliver multiples or inverse multiples of the performance of an index or other benchmark they track and use derivatives in an effort to amplify the returns of the underlying index or benchmark.
+According to the Registration Statement, the Funds also may invest in leveraged and inverse leveraged ETFs, which seek to deliver multiples or inverse multiples of the performance of an index or other benchmark they track and use derivatives in an effort to amplify the returns of the underlying index or benchmark.